Navigating Holiday Overwhelm: Neurodiversity-Affirming Scripts from Heartstone Guidance Center

 1. When You Need to Step Away

-Many neurodivergent people push past their limits because they fear being seen as rude or difficult.
-These scripts let you exit without explanation.
+Many neurodivergent individuals push past their limits due to the fear of being seen as rude or difficult.
+These scripts allow you to exit without explanation:

 “I need to take a short break.
 I’ll be back later.”